johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-02.md

 The existing metrics for reporting packet loss, as defined in {{RFC1213}} - namely ifInDiscards, ifOutDiscards, ifInErrors, ifOutErrors - do not provide sufficient precision to automatically identify the cause of the loss and mitigate the impact.
 From a network operator's perspective, ifInDiscards can represent both intended packet loss (e.g., packets discarded due to policy) and unintended packet loss (e.g., packets dropped in error).
 Furthermore, these definitions are ambiguous, as vendors can and have implemented them differently.
 In some implementations, ifInErrors accounts only for errored packets that are dropped, while in others, it accounts for all errored packets, whether they are dropped or not.
 Many implementations support more discard metrics than these; where they do, they have been inconsistently implemented due to the lack of a standardised classification scheme and clear semantics for packet loss reporting.  {{RFC7270}} provides support for reporting discards per flow in IPFIX using forwardingStatus, however, the defined drop reason codes also lack sufficient clarity to support automated root cause analysis and mitigation of impact.

 Hence, this document defines an information model for packet loss reporting, aiming to address these issues by presenting a packet loss classification scheme that can enable automated mitigation of unintended packet loss.
 Consistent with {{RFC3444}}, this information model is independent of any specific implementations or protocols used to transport the data.
 There are multiple ways that this information model could be implemented (i.e., data models), including SNMP {{RFC1157}}, NETCONF {{RFC6241}} / YANG {{RFC7950}}, RESTCONF {{?RFC8040}}, and IPFIX {{RFC5153}}.
 However, these mechanisms are out of the scope of this document.
-The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2, although the information model might be extended in future to cover segments dropped at Layer 4, typically.
+The scope of this document is limited to reporting packet loss at Layer 3 and frames discarded at Layer 2, although the information model might be extended in future to cover segments dropped at Layer 4.

 {{problem}} describes the problem to be solved.
 Section 4 describes the information model and requirements with a set of examples.
 Section 5 provides examples of discard signal-to-cause-to-auto-mitigation action mapping.
 Section 6 presents the information model as an abstract data structure in YANG, in accordance with {{!RFC8791}}.
 Appendix A provides an example of where packets may be discarded in a device.
 Appendix B details the authors' experience from implementing this model.